lancesmithcc/lowpop/README.md

 ## Deployment

-You can deploy the backend to any Node.js hosting platform (e.g., Heroku, Vercel), and the frontend to a static host (e.g., Netlify, Vercel).
-Make sure to configure environment variables for Spotify credentials on your hosting provider.
+### Backend Deployment

+1. Deploy the backend to any Node.js hosting platform (Heroku, Render, etc.)
+2. Set environment variables for `SPOTIFY_CLIENT_ID`, `SPOTIFY_CLIENT_SECRET`, and optionally `FRONTEND_URL` for CORS.

+### Frontend Deployment on Netlify

+1. Push your code to GitHub at https://github.com/lancesmithcc/lowpop
+2. Log in to Netlify and select "Import from Git"
+3. Choose your GitHub repository
+4. Configure build settings:
+   - Base directory: `client`
+   - Build command: `npm run build`
+   - Publish directory: `dist`
+5. Set environment variables in Netlify dashboard:
+   - `VITE_API_URL`: URL of your deployed backend (e.g., `https://your-backend.herokuapp.com`)
+6. Deploy!

+### Important Security Note

+Never commit your `.env` file or any file containing your Spotify credentials to version control.
+Always use environment variables for sensitive information in deployment environments.